nebari-dev/nebari-docs/docs/docs/how-tos/nebari-azure.md

 ## Deploying Nebari

-With the `nebari-config.yaml` configuration file now created, Nebari can be deployed for the first time:
+With the `nebari-config.yaml` configuration file now created, Nebari can be deployed for the first time.
+Type the following command on your command line:

 ```bash
 nebari deploy -c nebari-config.yaml
 ```

-The terminal will prompt you to press `[enter]` to check the authentication credentials that were added as part of the preceding `nebari init` command.
-Once Nebari is authenticated, it will start its infrastructure deployment process, which will take up to a couple of minutes to complete.
+The terminal will prompt you to press <kbd>enter<kbd> to check the authentication credentials that were added as part of the preceding `nebari init` command.
+Once Nebari is authenticated, it will start its infrastructure deployment process, which will take a few minutes to complete.

-Once you reach the stage `04-kubernetes-ingress` stage of the deploy process you will be prompted to set the **A/CNAME** records manually for your registered domain name.
+Once you reach the `04-kubernetes-ingress` stage of the deploy process you will be prompted to set the **A/CNAME** records manually for your registered domain name.
 Please follow the instructions in the [Nebari DNS](/how-tos/domain-registry.md) section for more information regarding the domain `A/CNAME` records and how to automatically generate them.

 If the deployment is successful, you will see the following output: